Cinema of the Philippines: Late 1980s to 1990s

-With the imposition of a high amusement tax, the number of films annually produced by the industry declined throughout the 1980s, although the number was still more than 200 films a year.
 Majority of them were pito-pito films, shot in seven to ten days and aimed at quickly recouping their minimal costs.
 Attendance in theaters rose and several productions became huge successes.
 New laws were also introduced that gave more rights to women, causing several female directors to launch careers.

-Aside from competition with Hollywood films, the Asian Financial Crisis, escalating cost of film production, exorbitant taxes, arbitrary and too much film censorship, high-tech film piracy, and rise of cable television further contributed for the trimming down of production costs of film outfits that resulted to falling box-office receipts of domestic films, and the eventual precarious state of the local film industry.
+Aside from competition with Hollywood films, the Asian Financial Crisis, escalating cost of film production, exorbitant taxes, arbitrary and excessive film censorship, high-tech film piracy, and rise of cable television further contributed for the trimming down of production costs of film outfits that resulted to falling box-office receipts of domestic films, and the eventual precarious state of the local film industry.

-In 1993, a media conglomerate, ABS-CBN Corporation, ventured into film production when their newly established subsidiary Star Cinema produced Ronquillo: Tubong Cavite, Laking Tondo in cooperation with Regal Films.
-Five years later, another television station, GMA Network, started producing films.
-GMA Films released the critically acclaimed Sa Pusod ng Dagat, Jose Rizal, and Muro-Ami, which attained commercial success.
+In 1993, a media conglomerate ABS-CBN Corporation ventured into film production when their newly established subsidiary Star Cinema produced Ronquillo: Tubong Cavite, Laking Tondo in cooperation with Regal Films.
+Two years later, another television station, GMA Network, started producing films with its own production outfit called GMA Films.
+In the late 1990s, GMA released the critically acclaimed Sa Pusod ng Dagat, Jose Rizal, and Muro-Ami, which attained commercial success.

 In 1997, the country produced its first ever full-length theatrical animated film, Adarna: The Mythical Bird, directed by Geirry A. Garccia.
+In October 1998, the Philippines and Canada signed the "Audio-Visual Co-Production Agreement" to support collaborative productions between the two countries; Canada had signed similar co-production agreements with four other countries during that time, including Singapore.